eToro Cryptocurrency Trading & CFDs

 Got a PayPal account and want to use it to buy Bitcoin?
 The good news is that you can definitely do this; the bad news is that only a limited number of platforms accept PayPal.

-However, you may need to hunt around for the right platform, and if the platform you choose doesn’t accept EUR, then you’ll need to be fully aware of the fees that apply.
+If you’ve got your heart set on using PayPal, you may need to hunt around for the right platform — and if the platform you choose doesn’t accept EUR, then you’ll need to be fully aware of the fees that apply.
 VirWox and Paxful are two of the better-known platforms that accept PayPal at the time of writing.

 One way to buy Bitcoin with EUR is to choose a platform that accepts bank transfer deposits.
 This list of platforms that allow bank transfers is an extensive one and includes sites like Independent Reserve, BTC Markets, Cointree and more.